 Ok so I may have gotten a little carried away during the rebounding photo shoot…

-Here’s the video I made about rebounding and below it is my blog post with more details.
+Here’s the video I made about rebounding and the ReboundAir trampoline I use.
+Below it is a detailed blog post.

 Let’s be honest about the immune system, most of us really have no idea what it is, or exactly how it works, we’re just glad we have one.

 The immune system is incredibly complex because your body has many lines of defense to rid itself of foreign invaders.
 In this post I’m going to address one critical component of your immune system.
 That is your lymphatic system.

 Here’s a quick anatomy lesson (I’m going to try to keep this really simple)